ViktoriiaTan/DSToolkits/report/report5.md

 ## Task 2,3

-To accomplish the task at hand, we created three Docker containers, each responsible for a specific component of the system.
+To accomplish the task at hand, we created four Docker containers, each responsible for a specific component of the system.
 Here is a description of how we configured the system:

 - **PostgreSQL database container:** This container was set up to persistently store images and predictions.
 - **Flask application container:** Within this container, we hosted a REST API responsible for various tasks, including image uploads, image processing through a pre-trained neural network for prediction, and displaying the results.
 The configuration included the following steps: